opendocsg/slw-judgments-backfill/2018_SGHC_97/report.md

 32     In the present case, the Prosecution submitted that the _Suventher_ guidelines, as applied to trafficking of diamorphine in _Tan Lye Heng_ , were applicable to the trafficking offences on which both Nimalan and Theyagarajan were convicted in this case.

 33     Counsel for Nimalan did not challenge the applicability of the _Suventher_ guidelines.
 However, Counsel for Theyagarajan submitted that the _Suventher_ guidelines were not applicable because the Court of Appeal’s judgment in _Suventher_ was issued on 4 April 2017 whereas Theyagarajan had committed the trafficking offence in 2016.
-Counsel referred me to _Public Prosecutor v Manogaran s/o Ramu_ [1996] 3 SLR(R) 390 and submitted that the _Suventher_ guidelines should be given prospective effect because they had the effect of judicial overruling of the sentencing trend set by pre_Suventher_ cases.
+Counsel referred me to _Public Prosecutor v Manogaran s/o Ramu_ <span class="citation">[1996] 3 SLR(R) 390</span> and submitted that the _Suventher_ guidelines should be given prospective effect because they had the effect of judicial overruling of the sentencing trend set by pre_Suventher_ cases.
 Accordingly, he submitted that Theyagarajan should be sentenced according to the sentencing trends prevailing at the time of his offence.

 34     I disagreed with Counsel for Theyagarajan.
 In my view, the _Suventher_ guidelines were retroactive in nature.

-35     Judicial pronouncements are, by default, fully retroactive in nature and appellate courts have the discretion, in exceptional circumstances, to restrict the retroactive effect of their pronouncements: _Public Prosecutor v Hue An Li_ [2014] 4 SLR 661 at [124].
+35     Judicial pronouncements are, by default, fully retroactive in nature and appellate courts have the discretion, in exceptional circumstances, to restrict the retroactive effect of their pronouncements: _Public Prosecutor v Hue An Li_ <span class="citation">[2014] 4 SLR 661</span> at [124].

 36     I agreed with the Prosecution that the Court of Appeal in _Suventher_ did not restrict the retroactive effect of the guidelines.
 This was clear from the fact that the Court of Appeal in _Suventher_ had applied the guidelines to the case before it.
 One of the grounds for dismissing the accused’s appeal against sentence in _Suventher_ was the fact that “having regard to the guidelines ..., the sentence could in fact have been much more severe” (at [41]).

 37     I would add that a similar challenge against the retroactive effect of the _Suventher_ guidelines

-also did not succeed in _Public Prosecutor v Adri Anton Kalangie_ [2017] SGHC 217 (“ _Adri_ ”) in which the High Court decided (at [33]) that prospective overruling was not applicable to the _Suventher_ guidelines.
+also did not succeed in _Public Prosecutor v Adri Anton Kalangie_ <span class="citation">[2017] SGHC 217</span> (“ _Adri_ ”) in which the High Court decided (at [33]) that prospective overruling was not applicable to the _Suventher_ guidelines.
 It has also come to my attention in the course of writing these grounds of decision that the appeal against the decision in _Adri_ (CCA 34/2017) has been dismissed by the Court of Appeal.

 **_Nimalan’s sentence_**